lukamiletic95/papers/Introduction.md

 	<h1>Introduction</h1>
 </div>

-In this section, a brief description of the concepts of blockchain will be provided, as well
+In this section, a brief description of the concepts of blockchain will be provided

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3Njc2NjIyMCwxMTgwMzI3NjU1LDE3NT
+eyJoaXN0b3J5IjpbMjA2ODgzMDYwNCwxMTgwMzI3NjU1LDE3NT
 AxNTI4NThdfQ==
 -->